PufferStudioAlpha/PufferStudioAlpha.github.io/index.md

 # Puffer Studios
 ![](Banners/PufferLogo.png)
-We are a hyper-casual game development team, if you have any questions, please contact us through this email [luwenwan@puffergames.com](luwenwan@puffergames.com).
+We are a game development and publish team have tens of millions of players around the world, if you have any questions, please contact us through this email [luwenwan@puffergames.com](luwenwan@puffergames.com).

 # Our store links：